28-Day Apprentice Trails Guide Course

-Take the exciting next step along your Field Guiding career, during which you will be taught how to conduct guided walking trails in a dangerous game environment.
+Take the exciting next step along your Field Guiding journey during which you will develop the skills required to conduct guided walking trails in a dangerous game environment.
 To be eligible for this course, you must already have a Field Guides Association of Southern Africa (FGASA) Field Guide qualification and relevant Professional Firearms Training Council (PFTC) Unit Standards.
 Contact us directly for assistance.

-We use two properties for this course, both within the Greater Kruger National Park, namely Timbavati Private Nature Reserve and Balule Private Nature Reserve.
+We use two properties for this course, both within the Greater Kruger National Park, namely Balule Private Nature Reserve and Timbavati Private Nature Reserve.